Vadim-Pelyushenko/Personal-Projects/Printing Practice Generator/README.txt

 I made this program so that I could provide it to a student I'm tutoring, but can be reused in the future for anyone else I'm tutoring.
+It also makes use of the RandomPermutations algorithms that I have made :)

 The program is executed within a command line(and communicates to the user through the command line) A sample execution of the program (> indicates user input):